SiteLock

 He also provides estate planning training at his own office (and at remote locations) for financial advisors, insurance professionals, and the general public.

 The free training events at Duringer’s office may include estate planning, firearm training, or both, depending on the event.
 No real firearms are used, only realistic airsoft training guns.
 (See events calendar.)
 David has been an NRA instructor since 2004 and was authorized by the Orange County Sheriff’s Department to provide the required class for the California License to Carry a Concealed Weapon (CCW), from 2017 through 2019.
-Since relocating his main office to SLO County, he no longer provides California CCW classes but occasionally provides the required class for Utah’s nonresident permit (licensed Utah concealed firearm instructor since 2008), which allows carry in approximately 33 states.
-Mostly though, he focuses on simply providing advanced airsoft drills in his office that go well beyond what is covered in statutorily required CCW classes.
+Since relocating his main office to SLO County, he no longer provides California CCW classes.
+From 2008 to 2023 he provided the required class for Utah’s nonresident permit, as a licensed Utah concealed firearm instructor.
+Currently, he focuses on simply providing advanced airsoft drills in his office that go well beyond what is covered in statutorily required CCW classes.
 Most of his own training, including Advanced Tactical Handgun and Handgun Combat Master Prep, has been as a life member (and Distinguished Graduate) of Front Sight Firearms Training Institute, which he started attending in 2000.
-He is also certified by NRA to instruct in several capacities.
-He is an Affiliated Attorney of the Armed Citizens Legal Defense Network.
+(Also attended Front Sight’s Instructor Development course (made it to Day 4 of the 5-day course).
+Wife Helen and daughter Ayn also trained extensively at Front Sight.
+He is certified by NRA to instruct in several capacities.

 Duringer is an Eagle Scout, was one of the first California Minutemen in 2005, and ran several times as a tea party candidate for Orange County’s Republican Central Committee.
 In 2016, he served as grassroots leader for Donald Trump in Orange County’s 45th and 49th congressional districts.
-In 2020 he ran for Grover Beach City Council, endorsed by the Republican Party of San Luis Obispo County.
-In 2022 he ran for Morro Bay City Council, endorsed by the Republican Party of San Luis Obispo County.
-Politically he is 100% conservative (faith/family/freedom), but deeply appreciates the bipartisan support for Ukraine’s fight against genocidal terror as his wife’s family lives in eastern Ukraine and missiles have dropped as close as two blocks from their home.
+In 2020 he ran for city council in Grover Beach (a pleasant and delightfully diverse little town on the Central Coast), endorsed by the Republican Party of San Luis Obispo County.
+In 2022 he ran for city council in Morro Bay (a scenic and breathtakingly Stalinist little town on the Central Coast), endorsed by the Republican Party of San Luis Obispo County.

 Duringer’s law practice is dedicated to Family Protection.
 Its mission is to use asset protection and incentive trusts to help families preserve family power by transmitting life, fortune, and honor, to succeeding generations.
 One aspect of this is to carry on the Firearm Legacy, but to be interested in this the family must first experience firearm training.
 Other aspects include Asset Protection, Business Planning, and transmission of values such as Financial Mentorship, Career Planning, etc. Good estate plans protect families in a number of ways, but to accomplish this requires a balance between speed and deliberation.
 The plan must be customized for the family with careful deliberation, yet with alacrity and sufficient celerity to maintain planning momentum.
 This requires multiple meetings, constant contact and educational engagement with clients, using the latest technology.